OneArgo/ArgoFormatChecker/README.md

 mvnw clean install
 ```

-In target folder you will find both original file_checker_exec and file_checker_exec_uber.
+In target folder you will find both original-file_checker_exec and file_checker_exec-[version].
+It is this last one to use.

 ### Using docker